The Cameraman

 The Cameraman is a 1928 American silent romantic comedy film directed by Edward Sedgwick and an uncredited Buster Keaton.
 The picture stars Keaton and Marceline Day.

-The Cameraman was Keaton's first film with Metro-Goldwyn-Mayer.
-It is considered by fans and critics to be Keaton still in top form, and it was added to the National Film Registry in 2005 as being deemed "culturally, historically, or aesthetically significant."
+It was Keaton's first film under contract to Metro-Goldwyn-Mayer.
+The following year, however, MGM refused to let Keaton continue with creative control over his pictures, causing lasting damage to his career from which Keaton never really recovered.
+Keaton later referred to his move to MGM as "the worst mistake of my career".

-Within a little over a year, however, MGM would take away Keaton's creative control over his pictures, thereby causing drastic and long-lasting harm to his career.
-Keaton was later to call the move to MGM "the worst mistake of my career."
+The film is considered by fans and critics to be one of Keaton's best, and was added to the National Film Registry in 2005 as being deemed "culturally, historically, or aesthetically significant".
+The Cameraman entered the public domain in the United States on January 1, 2024.

 Plot

 Buster, a sidewalk tintype portrait photographer in New York City, develops a crush on Sally, a secretary who works for MGM Newsreels.
 To be near her, he purchases an old film camera, emptying his bank account, and attempts to get a job as one of MGM's cameramen.
 Harold, an MGM cameraman who has designs on Sally himself, mocks his ambition.

 Sally, however, encourages Buster and suggests he film anything and everything.
 Buster's first attempts show his total lack of experience.
 He double exposes or over exposes much of the footage, and the rest is simply no good.
 Despite this setback, Sally agrees to go out with Buster, after her Sunday date cancels.
 They go to the city plunge (pool), where Buster gets involved in numerous mishaps.
-Later, Harold offers Sally a ride home; Buster has to sit in the rumble seat, where he gets drenched in the rain.
+Later, Harold offers Sally a ride home, while Buster has to sit in the rumble seat, where he gets drenched in the rain.

 The next day, Sally gives him a hot tip she has just received that something big is going to happen in Chinatown.
 In his rush to get there, he accidentally runs into an organ grinder, who falls and apparently kills his monkey.
 A nearby cop makes Buster pay for the monkey and take its body with him.
 The monkey turns out only to be dazed and joins Buster on his venture.

 In Chinatown, Buster films the outbreak of a Tong War, narrowly escaping death on several occasions.
 At the end, he is rescued from Tong members by the timely arrival of the police, led by a cop who had been the unintentional victim of several of Buster's antics over the last few days.
 The cop tries to have him committed to the mental hospital, but Buster makes his escape with his camera intact.